 Alternative A would use population growth suppression methods only; eliminating the need to remove wild horses from the range or place into short and long-term holding.
 These methods are designed to be implemented immediately upon approval followed by active maintenance over a 20 year period.
 Once low AML is achieved, fertility control only would be utilized to maintain AML ranges.
-Population Growth Control using Native PZP or the most effective fertility control formulation would be utilized with or without gathering, and/or spaying selected mares that have contributed their genetic diversity to the herd; i.e. field observations showing a mare has at least a year-old foal.
-This alternative is proposed to manage for a non-breeding component of 50 mares which equates to approximately 15% of low AML.
+Population Growth Control using Native PZP or the most effective fertility control formulation would be utilized with or without gathering, and/or spaying selected mares that have contributed their genetic diversity to the herd; i.e. field observations showing a mare has a foal at least one year-old.
+In addition to mares treated with fertility control vaccine such as PZP, this alternative is proposed to manage for a non-breeding component of 50 mares which equates to approximately 15% of low AML.
 Once AML is achieved and subsequent monitoring is accomplished, the non-breeding component percentage would be examined to determine if an adjustment up or down is needed.